modir/using-laminas-framework-book/version2/docs/appearance.md

 appearance).
 Bootstrap is freely distributed under the [Apache License v.2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-T> Twitter Bootstrap is shipped with Laminas Skeleton Application, so you T> can use it out of the box.
-Alternatively, you can download the newest T> version of Bootstrap from the project's [official page](http://getbootstrap.com/).
+> Twitter Bootstrap is shipped with Laminas Skeleton Application, so you
+> can use it out of the box.
+Alternatively, you can download the newest
+> version of Bootstrap from the project's [official page](http://getbootstrap.com/).
-T> At the moment of writing this book, the latest version is v.3.x.
+> At the moment of writing this book, the latest version is v.3.x.

 Generally, the Bootstrap does the following things: